Common Excuses For Drink Driving In Over 55s

 “It is clear that younger drivers are not the only offenders when it comes to drink driving.
 Motorists may become complacent as they get older because they feel they are so experienced behind the wheel, but tolerance levels differ hugely depending on body type.
 Just because someone doesn’t feel drunk or is only driving a short distance does not mean they are safe to drive.”

-Common excuses given by older drivers for drink driving
+Common excuses given by older drivers for drunk driving

 Older drivers are safer and thus less likely to cause accidents on the road even when they have been drinking.